MightyThinker/TranscriptGeneration/README.md

 # Transcript Generation Using Python

-Python Application to generate transcription from video files.
+Python Application to generate transcription and summary from video files.

+Files will be skipped if it has been processed earlier.

 ### Required Software and Packages